Contents of this page

 The four criteria you must fulfil are:

-- Attending CPD linked to the Award and its aims.
+- Attending Continuing Professional Development of staff linked to the Award and its aims.

 - Providing evidence of work linked to Peace and Reconciliation at a school level.

 - Pupil participation in Coventry peace initiatives such as the Peace Poem or Peace Wall.

 - Evidence of wider activity in peace and reconciliation work in the community, nationally or internationally.